AWS Well-Architected Reviews deliver three major benefits

 For more than a decade, CirrusHQ has been trusted by AWS to undertake well-architected reviews (WAR) to deliver a range of benefits to clients, ensuring they are more efficient and effective with their applications.
 We have a particular specialism in helping education establishments, as one of the few AWS Partners certified to do so.

 Having conducted more than a 100 well-architected reviews, we have assessed what top three issues our clients have used these reviews to address and will detail them for you.

 Before we look at the top three benefits you are likely to achieve following a WAR, we’ll look at why you might consider now is the right time to get started.

 Firstly, AWS recommends you conduct a WAR every 12-18 months, to evaluate your AWS architectures and quickly identify potential issues with your environment.
-We will recommend ways to resolve issues found, with AWS providing up to $5,000 credit towards our cost for undertaking agreed remediation work to ensure architectural best practices are followed across five key areas.

 - Operational excellence